HCV in Pregnancy

 RECOMMENDED RATING

-For women of reproductive age with known HCV infection, antiviral therapy is recommended before considering pregnancy, whenever practical and feasible, to reduce the risk of HCV transmission to future offspring.
+For persons with childbearing capacity and known HCV infection, antiviral therapy is recommended before considering pregnancy, whenever practical and feasible, to reduce the risk of HCV transmission to future offspring.
 I, B

-Women of reproductive age with HCV should be counseled about the benefit of antiviral treatment prior to pregnancy to improve the health of the mother and eliminate the low risk of mother-to-child transmission (MTCT).
+Persons with childbearing capacity with HCV infection should be counseled about the benefit of antiviral treatment prior to pregnancy to improve the health of the mother and eliminate the low risk of mother-to-child transmission (MTCT).
 People who become pregnant while on DAA therapy (with or without ribavirin) should discuss the risks versus benefits of continuing treatment with their physicians.
 Ribavirin is contraindicated in pregnancy due to its known teratogenicity.
-In addition, the risk for teratogenicity persists for up to 6 months after ribavirin cessation and applies to women taking ribavirin and female partners of men taking ribavirin.
-If exposed to ribavirin, they should also have their maternal and fetal outcomes reported to the ribavirin pregnancy registry (also see Recommended Monitoring for Pregnancy-Related Issues Prior to and During Antiviral Therapy That Includes Ribavirin).
+In addition, the risk for teratogenicity persists for up to 6 months after ribavirin cessation and applies to people with childbearing capacity taking ribavirin and female partners of men taking ribavirin.
+If exposed to ribavirin, they should also have their maternal and fetal outcomes reported to the ribavirin pregnancy registry.
+Also see Recommended Monitoring for Pregnancy-Related Issues Prior to and During Antiviral Therapy That Includes Ribavirin.

 Monitoring During Pregnancy